Yunolay/picoctf/General Skills/Nice netcat.../README.md

 There is a nice program that you can talk to by using this command in a shell: $ nc mercury.picoctf.net 21135, but it doesn't speak English...

+## Hints

+1. You can practice using netcat with this picoGym problem: what's a netcat?
+2. You can practice reading and writing ASCII with this picoGym problem: Let's Warm Up

 ## Solve

 ```bash